abordino/portfolio-website/content/authors/admin/_index.md

 ## About

-I am a fourth year PhD student in the [Warwick Centre for Doctoral Training in Statistics](https://warwick.ac.uk/fac/sci/statistics/postgrad/research/), supervised by [Prof. Thomas Berrett](https://thomasberrett.github.io/).
+I am a postdoctoral Research Fellow under the ERC grant *HeDiStat: Statistical theory and methodology for the combination of heterogeneous and distributed data*, supervised by [Prof. Thomas Berrett](https://thomasberrett.github.io/).
 My research focuses on nonparametric methods for missing and heterogeneous data.

-Before Warwick I completed an M.Sc. in Stochastics & Data Science at the University of Turin, advised by [Prof. Stefano Favaro](https://www.carloalberto.org/person/stefano-favaro/), and a B.Sc. in Mathematics where I was awarded an [INdAM](https://en.wikipedia.org/wiki/Istituto_Nazionale_di_Alta_Matematica_Francesco_Severi) scholarship.
+During my PhD at Warwick, I worked on similar topics under the supervision of Prof. Thomas Berrett.
+Before this, I completed an M.Sc. in Stochastics & Data Science at the University of Turin, advised by [Prof. Stefano Favaro](https://www.carloalberto.org/person/stefano-favaro/), and a B.Sc. in Mathematics where I was awarded an [INdAM](https://en.wikipedia.org/wiki/Istituto_Nazionale_di_Alta_Matematica_Francesco_Severi) scholarship.

 ---